Shoals Technologies Group (NASDAQ:SHLS) Upgraded to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Shoals Technologies Group (NASDAQ:SHLS) from a hold rating to a buy rating in a report released on Tuesday, Zacks.com reports.
-Zacks Investment Research currently has $39.00 price objective on the stock.
+Zacks Investment Research upgraded shares of Shoals Technologies Group (NASDAQ:SHLS) from a hold rating to a buy rating in a research note issued to investors on Tuesday, Zacks.com reports.
+The firm currently has $36.00 price target on the stock.

 According to Zacks, “Shoals Technologies manufactures a diverse portfolio of solar balance of systems products, including combiner/re-combiner boxes, disconnect boxes, custom harnessing solutions, junction boxes, wire, in-line fuses and racking and monitoring solutions. “

-SHLS has been the subject of several other reports.
-Morgan Stanley dropped their target price on Shoals Technologies Group from $41.00 to $32.00 and set an equal weight rating for the company in a research report on Tuesday, March 16th.
-Barclays downgraded Shoals Technologies Group from an overweight rating to an equal weight rating and set a $35.00 price objective for the company. in a research report on Thursday, April 22nd.
-Roth Capital assumed coverage on Shoals Technologies Group in a research report on Wednesday, March 17th.
-They set a buy rating and a $38.00 price objective for the company.
-UBS Group assumed coverage on Shoals Technologies Group in a research report on Monday, March 1st.
-They set a buy rating and a $48.00 price objective for the company.
-Finally, Oppenheimer assumed coverage on Shoals Technologies Group in a research report on Monday, February 22nd.
-They set an outperform rating and a $46.00 price objective for the company.
-Five equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
-Shoals Technologies Group has an average rating of Buy and a consensus price target of $39.83.
+SHLS has been the topic of a number of other research reports.
+UBS Group started coverage on Shoals Technologies Group in a research report on Monday, March 1st.
+They issued a buy rating and a $48.00 target price on the stock.
+Cowen lowered their price objective on Shoals Technologies Group from $40.00 to $31.00 and set a market perform rating on the stock in a research report on Tuesday.
+Morgan Stanley dropped their target price on shares of Shoals Technologies Group from $41.00 to $32.00 and set an equal weight rating on the stock in a research report on Tuesday, March 16th.
+Guggenheim assumed coverage on shares of Shoals Technologies Group in a research note on Monday, March 1st.
+They issued a buy rating and a $48.00 price target on the stock.
+Finally, Credit Suisse Group started coverage on Shoals Technologies Group in a research note on Monday, March 1st.
+They set a neutral rating and a $40.00 price objective for the company.
+Five investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+Shoals Technologies Group presently has a consensus rating of Buy and an average price target of $38.92.

-Shoals Technologies Group (NASDAQ:SHLS) last posted its earnings results on Monday, March 15th.
-The company reported $0.06 EPS for the quarter, meeting the consensus estimate of $0.06.
-The firm had revenue of $38.75 million during the quarter, compared to the consensus estimate of $38.21 million.
+Shoals Technologies Group (NASDAQ:SHLS) last released its quarterly earnings results on Sunday, May 2nd.
+The company reported $0.05 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.04 by $0.01.

 Shoals Technologies Group, Inc provides electrical balance of system (EBOS) solutions for solar energy projects in the United States.
 It offers EBOS components, such as cable assemblies, inline fuses, combiners, recombiners, disconnects, wireless monitoring systems, junction boxes, transition enclosures, and splice boxes that carry the electric current produced by solar panels to an inverter and to the power grid.